hanapedia/hexagon/README.md

 ![Hexagon Diagram](./docs/assets/hexagon_main_diagram.png)

 ## Quick Start
-Follow this guide for testing out Hexagon.
+Follow this guide to test out Hexagon.
+This guide will walk you through basic steps for intallation and manifest generation.

 ### Requirements

 | Dependency    | Version    | Description                            |